2/18/2025

 Vivek Arya

 Thanks for taking my question.
-I'm trying to get a better handle on what's the right interpretation of the recurring revenue growth that is slowing down.
-I assume obviously China is one aspect of it.
-But if I were to just take the 24 recurring revenue, right, and then look at, I think you're guiding 80% recurring revenue.
-But that does suggest a bit of a deceleration.
-Why is that when the market for AI and all these other products is improving so much?
-Why is the recurring revenue saved for decelerating
+I'm trying to, you know, get a better handle on what's the right interpretation of the recurring revenue growth that is slowing down.
+I assume, obviously, China is one aspect of it.
+But if I were to just take, you know, the 24 recurring revenue, right, and then look at, I think you are guiding 80% recurring revenue.
+So that does suggest a bit of a deceleration.
+Why is that?
+Vivek Narayanan, The market for Ai and all these other products is improving so much, why is the recurring revenue sales for decelerating so much.

 speaker